vimlet/vimlet-commons/node/release/README.md

 **Notes**:

-- DownloadHandler is a output callback function(received, total, statusCode).
+- DownloadHandler is an output callback function(received, total, statusCode).
 - DoneHandler is a standard node callback function(error, statusCode).

 ## Compress